nawatt/docker-monitor/README.md

 Sometimes you need to listen to specific container events but you can't keep an http stream open (which is the case in a lot of frameworks except for nodejs :D )

 # How to use it
-Clone the project into your project as a sub folder `./docker-webhooks` then include it in your `docker-compose` file like the following:
+include it in your `docker-compose` file like the following:

 ```yaml
   version: 2